 The Most Likely Culprits

-In our experience working with SMBs, we see these issues time and again.
+In our experience, we see these issues time and again.
 One, two, or all three might factor into your outsize commission expense.
 Here, we’ll outline some best practices that can eliminate the problem at its roots.

 #1: With Pre-Revenue Commissions, You’re Building a Backlog.